Southern Fried Chicken: History

 Southern Fried Chicken was founded in the 1970s by Arthur Withers.
-In 1973, Withers travelled to America to work for Barbeque King; there, he improved his knowledge of the commercial fast food business.
-Withers made a visit to Greenville, South Carolina, where he learned about fried chicken.
+In 1973, Withers travelled to the US to work for Barbeque King, where he improved his knowledge of the commercial fast food business.
+Withers visited Greenville, South Carolina, where he studied the cuisine of fried chicken.

-In 1983, Southern Fried Chicken moved into the offices they are still in today, complete with its own manufacturing department.
+In 1983, Southern Fried Chicken moved into its present headquarters, complete with its own manufacturing department.

-In 1999, Southern Fried Chicken met an Alendvic Company and started to expand the love of fried chicken in Russia, starting in the Perm region.
-The Perm region now has over 25 outlets.
+In 1999, Southern Fried Chicken met The Alendvic Company and started to expand his company of fried chicken in Russia, starting in the Perm region.
+The Perm region now hosts over 25 outlets.

-The company is currently headed by his son, Andrew Withers.
+The company is currently headed by Arthur's son, Andrew Withers.

 Outlets

-Southern Fried Chicken is currently sold in over 700 locations, across over 79 countries worldwide.
-Restaurants have schemed interior designs and have been applied to create clean, spacious and comfortable restaurants.
-Designs are suited to all types of premises and existing architecture.
+Southern Fried Chicken is currently sold in over 700 locations, in over 79 countries worldwide.
+Restaurants have consistent interior designs and are clean, spacious and comfortable.

-Southern Fried Chicken operates in areas that cover Europe, Arabia, Mena regions, Africa and South America; as well as India, which includes the Asia-Pac regions.
-They are also making the first steps to reach the Chinese Market.
+Southern Fried Chicken operates in Europe, Arabia, Middle East, North and sub-Saharan regions, South America, and India.
+They are attempting to open the Chinese Market.

-The most recent outlet openings include Hyderabad and Mongolia as well as having existing franchises in Senegal and Malta and a mobile unit in Martinique and Central African Republic.